List of Green Bay Packers general managers

+Curly Lambeau served as the team's de facto general manager from its founding in 1919 until 1946 when he was formally given the title.

 The Green Bay Packers are a professional American football team based in Green Bay, Wisconsin.
 The Packers have competed in the National Football League (NFL) since 1921, two years after their original founding by Curly Lambeau and George Whitney Calhoun.
 They are members of the North Division of the National Football Conference (NFC) and play their home games at Lambeau Field in central Wisconsin.
-In 1923, a publicly owned, non-profit organization called the Green Bay Football Corporation (later reorganized to the Green Bay Packers, Inc.) was formed to take control of the Packers organization.
+In 1923, a publicly-owned, non-profit organization called the Green Bay Football Corporation (later reorganized to the Green Bay Packers, Inc.) was formed to take control of the Packers organization.
 The corporation was led by a board of directors that included an executive committee and a president.
 In addition to co-founding the team, Lambeau was also the first head coach of the Packers.
 In those early years as head coach, Lambeau managed the football operations of the Packers, which included acquiring players, negotiating contracts and serving as a spokesperson.
 However, it was not until 1946 that he was formally given the title of general manager.
 The general manager typically leads a team's football operations, which can include hiring coaches, leading the scouting department and overseeing player transactions (like signing, releasing, trading or drafting players).
 Each team's reporting structure can differ, although the general manager usually reports to the team's owner or president (in some teams, the general manager role is merged into other positions, like the owner or the head coach).